Last Updated on

 If the electricity fails to your community, a blackout lasting several weeks or more, as these cuts of meat thaw, have a system in place (right in your own backyard), where you can salt and smoke each cut of meat.
 Build yourself a backyard smoker.
 This is how early Native Americans commonly prepared meat for long term storage.
 So, consider this a “Plan B” for your frozen meat in the event of a power outage, where the power is down for good.

-You're on a Christian website that publishes warnings regarding the "last days" and of course we're going to mention here that a food shortage in a community can be a great opportunity for God to increase your faith, as you trust in him to provide for you, even as you share your food stores with others.
+You’re on a website that has writers who write about the “last days” and of course we’re going to mention here that a food shortage in a community can be a great opportunity for God to increase your faith, as you trust in him to provide for you, even as you share your food stores with others.